Exchange Programs

 • Tuition is paid directly to UC Davis, and students receiving financial aid keep their financial aid packages

 • All courses taught in English are part of their LL.M. program “Chinese Law.”
-Contact our office for course list.
+Contact our office for the latest course list.

 • Information for Students with Disabilities: Please contact our office